josselinbuils/MALV-API/README.md

   "studios": [
     "Sunrise"
   ],
-  "synopsis": "In the year 2071, humanity has colonized several of the planets and moons of the solar system [...]"
+  "synopsis": "In the year 2071, humanity has colonized several of the planets [...]"
 }
 ```